ttuannguyen/phase-4-project/README.md

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Render.

+The MVP of this application includes the following feature:
+- Sign up for a new accoun
+- Log in and log out of the site
+- View a list of secret spots
+- Create a visit note
+- Modify or delete the revist

 ## Requirements

 - Ruby 2.7.4
 - NodeJS (v16), and npm
-- Heroku CLI
+- Render account
 - Postgresql

 See Environment Setup below for instructions on installing these tools if you